 Your answer tells me that my instincts were correct when I asked you to use the Transfer Funds window.
 Had I instructed you to use the General Journal, the problem you now describe might not have been as clearly revealed because Expense accounts are visible in the General Journal.
 That you couldn’t see them is what revealed this problem.

 You are correct that the Transfer Funds screen does not include Expense accounts.
 The Transfer Funds screen is truly for “transferring funds,” (or debt); it’s not for making adjustments of other kinds.

 Here is the new problem, and unfortunately it is complex: only a portion of a loan payment is an expense, the interest portion.
 The portion that pays down the principle of the loan is NOT an expense.
-That portion should have been applied to the loan balance, which should have been setup on the Balance Sheet.
+It reduces the loan balance.

-It sounds like the profit for this company is likely understated.
+The profit for this company is likely understated.
 The entire loan payment is being posted to the expense account, instead of only the interest portion of the loan payment.
 I suggest getting professional, paid, help to rectify this problem.
 It’s creating inaccurate financial statements, which is probably leading to incorrect tax returns.
 Thanks again for the feedback.